-Besides being our principle photographer, Jeff is also the author of several popular photography Kindle eBooks, all available on Amazon.
+Jeff is the author of several popular photography paperbacks and Kindle eBooks, all available on Amazon.

 Medium Format Film Photography

 This, our most popular book, introduces photographers to the wonderful world of medium format film photography.
 It teaches how to select and use a medium format film camera, how to develop negatives and create digital images from the negatives.

 Medium Format Film Photography is also available in paperback.

 Get it here: Medium Format Photography by Jeff Stefan

 Do you love photography?
 Are you interested in expanding your knowledge and skill by diving into the world of film photography but don't know where to start?
 This book is for you.